-Section 25- So- called 'honour-based' abuse (including Female Genital Mutilation and Forced Marriage)
+1.3.5 Honour-Based abuse (including Female Genital Mutilation and Forced Marriage)

-So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Honour-Based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 We are aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBA are abuse (regardless of the motivation) and are handled and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.